mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch3-storage.md

 * AWS Snow Family - Physical devices for moving large quantities of data
 * AWS Data Sync
     * Quickly and securely move data from your data center into AWS.
-    * Transfer up to 10Gbps if your connection support that speed.
+    * Transfer up to 10Gbps if your connection supports that speed.